 Here’s the weird truth: ChatGPT is both faster and slower than before.
 The underlying tech keeps improving, but demand grows even faster.
 New features and smarter models are quicker at some tasks, but heavy traffic can cancel out these gains.
 In short, it’s a moving target.

-Expert Tips: How I Get Faster ChatGPT Answers
+Expert Tips to Get Faster ChatGPT Answers

 When to Report Slow ChatGPT